Maurice Ffrench: Los Angeles Chargers

 Two days after being released, Ffrench was signed by the Los Angeles Chargers.
 He was elevated to the active roster prior to their week nine game against the Philadelphia Eagles, in which he appeared on one play.
 He signed a reserve/future contract with the Chargers on January 11, 2022.
 He was waived on August 15, 2022.

+Edmonton Elks

+Ffrench joined the Edmonton Elks of the Canadian Football League (CFL) for the 2023 season and appeared in four games, registering 15 receptions for 190 yards and a touchdown, before being released on July 24.

+Ottawa Redblacks

+Ffrench was signed to the Ottawa Redblacks' practice squad on August 2, 2023.
+He was placed on injured reserve on October 29, 2023.
+He was released on April 22, 2024.
+He was later signed to the team's practice roster on August 29, 2024.
+He was part of the final training camp cuts on May 31, 2025.